udhayd/scripts-cft/eks/README.md

 # AWS EKS Cluster

 ## Introduction:
-Following Script bootraps eks cluster in AWS Cloud , Infrastructure As a Code to create eks cluster with Cloudformation.
+Following Script bootraps eks cluster in AWS Cloud , can be executed from AWS Cloudshell (or) gitbash.

 ## PREQUISITES:
 please execute below steps from aws cloud shell.